NikaKhiz/django-store/readme.md

 3. **localhost/order displays order creation view.**
 4. **localhost/order/id (1,2etc..) displays specific order details view.**

+<p>Also site has one superuser (user:admin, pass:admin123). you can visit localhost/admin and log in to dashboard.</p>

 ### Table of Contents

 - [Prerequisites](#prerequisites)